Quantum hypothesis testing via robust quantum control

+In this context, it's important to note that both state preparation noise and signal noise are not environmental noise.
+Environmental noise results from interactions with the surrounding environment and affects error probabilities, specifically in the case of dephasing dynamics as explored in later part of this paper.
+On the other hand, state preparation noise and signal noise pertain directly to the system under investigation.
 In this paper, we define robustness in terms of the average distinguishability within a predefined tolerance window for signal noise.
 We employ quantum control techniques to enhance the average distinguishability under different types of environmental noise and compare the robustness of various pulse profiles.

 The remainder of this paper is structured as follows. \Sref{sec:preliminaries} provides an overview of binary hypothesis testing with quantum control in the presence of dephasing dynamics and spontaneous emission.
 In \Sref{sec:method}, we outline the optimization methods employed to address the optimal control problem in this context.
-Moving on to \Sref{sec:results_environment}, we apply the optimal control techniques to the discrimination of magnetic fields under various types of environmental noise.
-The key outcomes of this study, focusing on the robustness of hypothesis testing with quantum control, are presented in \Sref{sec:results_signal}.
+Moving on to \Sref{sec:results_}, we apply the optimal control techniques to the discrimination of magnetic fields under various types of environmental noise.
+The key outcomes of this study, focusing on the robustness of hypothesis testing with quantum control, are also presented.
 Finally, we conclude our findings in \Sref{sec:conclusion}.